NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/casper_install_abridged.md

 This guide is the TL;DR of how to install CASPER in an appropriate environment.

 CASPER Is a fickle program: it needs *incredibly* specific versions of all the software it depends upon.
-Not only this, but the software that it depends upon are (as a rule) extremely storage-intensive.
+Not only this, but the software that it depends upon are (generally) extremely storage-intensive.

-Because of this it is HIGHLY RECOMMENDED that any and all CASPER work is performed on one of the Linux servers The Lab maintains.
+Because of this, it is HIGHLY RECOMMENDED to work on CASPER on one of the Linux servers The Lab maintains.

 For beginners reading this guide: follow parts 1 and 2.

-For everyone else, skip part 1 *after* using [this table](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/#environment-setup) to create a virtual machine with the required operating system version, along with the other software listed.
-Only after this, follow part 2.
+For everyone else, skip part 1 *after* using [<font color="blue">this table</font>](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/#environment-setup) to create a virtual machine with the required operating system version, along with the other software listed.
+Follow part 2 after this.

 # Part 1: How to connect to Clyde
 0. (For anyone in the future) Talk to the sys-admin and get yourself an account.

-When I say "username" and "password" later in this blurb, Im refering to the information included in this account.
+Later in this blurb, "username" and "password" refers to the username and password for this account.

 1. Connect to Caedm VPN (or be on BYU campus)

 2. SSH Into Clyde

 In a Linux terminal, type:
 `ssh [username]@clyde.ee.byu.edu`

 3. Enter your password, when challenged

 4. Set VNC password

 Run `vncpasswd` to set a password of your choice for your VNC account.

 5. Check if VNC has been run before (sanity check)

 Run `mkdir ~/.vnc` to make the computer check if the `/.vnc` folder exists.

 If VNC has never been run, this folder wont exist.

 If it does not exist, then it will be created when you first run `vncserver` in the next steps.

 6. Start a "vncserver" session